 Disease is incited by Macrophomina phaseolina fungus, which also causes dry root rot, ashy or stem blight.
 The infection of soybean usually occurs early in the season during seedling emergence and early growth stages.
-These seedling infections remain latent until environmental stresses (drought and high ambient temperatures ranging from 30-40 degree Celcius) occur during the R1(flowering) -R7 (mature pod) growth stages which may cause yield loss up to Imbalanced fertilizer application and high plant density 77%. influence disease prevalence and severity.
+These seedling infections remain latent until environmental stresses (drought and high ambient temperatures ranging from 30-40 degree Celcius) occur during the R1 (flowering) -R7 (mature pod) growth stages which may cause yield loss up to 77%.
+Imbalanced fertilizer application and high plant density influence disease prevalence and severity.
 The pathogen is soil and seed borne.
 Infected plants produce slightly smaller leaflets than healthy plants and have reduced vigor.
 As the disease advances, leaflets turn yellow followed by browning and wilting.
 The brown leaves remain attached to the petioles.
 A light gray of silver discoloration is visible in the taproot and lower stem, when plants are split open.
 Black specs (microsclerotia) will be visible in this tissue of the stem and tap root.
+The control measures for the disease are given in Table 9.